Sacchan-VRC/SaccFlightAndVehicles/README.md

 This is a prefab for VRChat containing the vehicles I've made.
 It is made in such a way that people can use it to create their own vehicles by altering the prefabs.

-As of version 1.5 it has become quite modular, allowing for much greator customization, and easy addition of custom code.
+As of version 1.5 it has become quite modular, allowing for much greater customization, and easy addition of custom code.

 # License